geosolutions-it/imageio-ext/plugin/cog/README.md

 ```

 ### Building
-The [cog-reader](./cog-reader/) module provides four build profiles, `http`, `s3`, `azure`, and `all`.
-The selected
+The [cog-reader](./cog-reader/) module provides four build profiles, `cog-http`, `cog-s3`, `cog-azure`, and `cog-all`.
-profile will include the ability to read COGs using either the `com.squareup.okhttp3:okhttp`,
+The selected  profile will include the ability to read COGs using either the `com.squareup.okhttp3:okhttp`,
 `software.amazon.awssdk:s3`, or `com.azure:azure-storage-blob` client libraries.
-The `all` profile is the default and
+The `cog-all` profile is the default
-will include all of the dependencies.
+and will include all of the dependencies.

 ### Notable Classes
 [CogImageReader](./cog-reader/src/main/java/it/geosolutions/imageioimpl/plugins/cog/CogImageReader.java) extends